emcdo411/aeristo-ax-to-bc-migration/README.md

-Aeristo Data Migration Plan: Microsoft Dynamics AX to Dynamics 365 Business Central 📌 Purpose
+Aeristo Data Migration Plan: Microsoft Dynamics AX to Dynamics 365 Business Central

+📌 Purpose
-This migration plan, designed by an Associate Solutions Architect, outlines a step-by-step, end-to-end ETL and data pipeline solution to transfer ~500,000 records from Microsoft Dynamics AX (pre-2023 legacy data) to Microsoft Dynamics 365 Business Central (post-2023 live data).
-It ensures accurate data extraction, transformation, and loading (ETL) to support real-time analytics via R Shiny applications in RStudio, as well as Excel and Power BI reporting.
-The plan uses proven SQL commands, OData V4 API calls, Azure Data Factory (ADF) configurations, and R scripts from successful Dynamics migrations.
+This migration plan, crafted by an Associate Solutions Architect, details a step-by-step, end-to-end ETL and data pipeline solution to transfer ~500,000 records from Microsoft Dynamics AX (pre-2023 legacy data) to Microsoft Dynamics 365 Business Central (post-2023 live data).
+It ensures accurate data extraction, transformation, and loading (ETL) to enable real-time analytics via R Shiny applications in RStudio, alongside Excel and Power BI reporting.
+The plan leverages proven SQL commands, OData V4 API calls, Azure Data Factory (ADF) configurations, and R scripts from successful Dynamics migrations.
 It addresses real-time data updates from Business Central, API reliability, and RStudio integration for charts, visualizations, reports, and applications, aligning with the Aeristo Data Integration Discovery Document.
 📚 Table of Contents

 Overview and Assumptions